What is flow efficiency?

 The chart will automatically gather data from every card that passed through your Kanban software board during a time frame of your choice, accumulate the overall flow efficiency for the period and visualize the results.

 In order to focus on certain periods of your team’s work, you just need to select any time frame in the past.
 The main benefit of using a digital Kanban tool is that you can include and exclude additional factors such as blocked time of cards and do the same with different stages of your workflow in order to experiment and find ways to improve your performance in specific areas.
-In addition, the chart makes it a lot easier to present flow efficiency data to stakeholders.
+In addition, this Kanban chart makes it a lot easier to present flow efficiency data to stakeholders.

 The Flow Efficiency Chart can prove to be very useful when you:

-- Want to calculate and visualize the efficiency of your workflow;
+• Want to calculate and visualize the efficiency of your workflow;

-- Calculate how much a given bottleneck is dragging down your productivity;
+• Calculate how much a given bottleneck is dragging down your productivity;

-- Calculate how long your tasks are spending actively being worked on vs waiting for someone to take action.
+• Calculate how long your tasks are spending actively being worked on vs waiting for someone to take action.

 Measuring flow efficiency is a mandatory condition if you want to see whether you need to put serious effort into improving or are just a few little adjustments away from reaching process perfection.